 Gregg and Hallee live in Kentucky.
-He emailed me a week ago and said that after reading my “Bye Bye Google Ads” post, they felt moved to help me because, “You’re not compromising your integrity or your convictions for the sake of 30 pieces of silver.”
+He emailed me a week ago and said that after reading my post about not using Google ads (at the time you couldn’t block the ones you’re uncomfortable with), they felt moved to help me because, “You’re not compromising your integrity or your convictions for the sake of 30 pieces of silver.”
 (A biblical reference for those that may not know.)
 He said, “I have quite a bit of expertise in the technical arena.
 If there is any technical advice or expertise that I can offer that will assist you in your ministry, please let me know.
 My time is limited as I am working a 60+ hour week in Afghanistan, but I give you my word that I will do my very best to make time for you.”

 This made me cry with gratefulness to God for the kindness of strangers.